bio4j/modules/doc/aws-resources.md

 1. get them from S3 (multipart, several objects, ...)
 2. instantiate volume from snapshot, copy to instance store, delete volume.
 Ugly and dangerous

+#### integrity checks

+This is a bit tricky with multipart upload/download in general.
+However, as in our case we are downloading the files either way we should

+1. when uploading to S3 the binary data, upload its md5 (as object metadata)
+2. when downloading from S3, compute it locally after download and check